-Alper Eroglu - Marketing Director, Personal Care, Turkey
+Alper Eroglu - Marketing Director, Beauty & Personal Care, Turkey

 Cross-cultural differences have always intrigued me; I enjoy observing differences between cultures and trying to understanding what makes them tick.
 Every culture has their way of doing things, which I find fascinating; it is also enriching when I learn their perspectives on life.